georginamp87/gilmore-jump/readme.md

 ## Description

-Gilmore-Jump is a game where the player jumps from a high tower holding an umbrella and has to move horizontally while falling to land on top of the inflatable cushion.
+Gilmore-Jump is a game where the player jumps from a high tower holding to an umbrella and has to move horizontally while falling to land on top of the inflatable cushion.
 The game ends if the player isn't able to land on the cushion which moves sideways at a increasing speed.
-After that, a score is calculated based on the ability to land safely and the amount of time the game lasted.
+A score is calculated based on the ability to bounce back safely from the cushion during the time that the game lasted.

 ## MVP (DOM - CANVAS)